-The Project’s six attorneys, paralegal, mitigation specialist, and project manager work under the auspices of the Federal Defender Program and focus on the following areas:
+The Project’s seven attorneys, paralegal, and project manager work under the auspices of the Federal Defender Program and focus on the following areas:

 • Recruitment of § 2255 Counsel: One of the Project’s principal responsibilities is the recruitment of qualified counsel to represent prisoners in capital § 2255 proceedings.
 Wherever possible the Project recommends post-conviction teams with the requisite capital and habeas experience to file an exhaustive motion within the one-year statute of limitations and to otherwise adequately represent the prisoner in his or her only collateral challenge.